• Skip to primary navigation

 Instructions

 • Fill a lowball glass with ice.
-Add midori liqueur and rum.
+Add midori liqueur and rum and stir to combine.
 Top with lemon lime soda and stir gently to combine.

 • Top with a maraschino cherry and enjoy.